 Breast-feeding and oral health

-Midwives and other healthcare professionals give new mums and dads a great deal of advice, at prenatal classes.
-However, there is often relatively little information provided on breast-feeding and oral health including:
+Midwives, lactation consultants, child health nurses and other healthcare professionals give new mums and dads a great deal of advice, at prenatal classes.
+However, there is often relatively little specific information provided on:

 - oral and dental development,

 - oral care of the young child with primary teeth, and